LakeLab/LakeLab.github.io/_posts/2020-03-19-network_debugging_with_stetho.markdown

     </application>
 </manifest>
 ```
-*C.F) This is for avoiding conflicting between your glide module and default glide module.
+*C.F) This is for avoiding conflict between your glide module and the default glide module.
  If you want to know the detail about this, You can explore [here](https://github.com/bumptech/glide/wiki/Configuration#conflicting-glidemodules).*

 ### Using GlideApp